Benchmarks over four decades of service

 Grey Bears is a founding member of F.O.O.D.
 Crops (food organizations organizing and distributing crops) which later becomes Ag Against Hunger.
 Ag AgainstHunger supplies Grey Bears with 750,000 pounds of produce per year.
 They become a central organizing component for the ag community.

-1996 –Grey Bears purchases the recycling property (lot #3), creating space to separate the brown bag program from the recycling center.
-The first contract with the County is signed to run the recycling center at the Buena Vista Landfill.
+1996 –Grey Bears purchases a third adjacent lot at 2620 Chanticleer dedicated to a recycling drive-through drop off center.
+A contract with the County is signed to manage the recycling center at the Buena Vista Landfill.

-2000 – Grey Bears board of directors collaborates with the County Board of Supervisors to operate the Chanticleer Avenue public recycling center.
+2000 – Grey Bears Board of Directors successfully advocates to the County Board of Supervisors for help underwrite operating costs of the Chanticleer public recycling center.

-2004 – Santa Cruz Composting Pilot Program is installed at Grey Bears for the County with the purchase of four Earth Tubs to capture and compost program food waste.
+2004 – Santa Cruz Composting Pilot Program begins with County assisted purchase of four Earth Tubs to capture and compost Brown Bag Program food waste.

 2006 – Computer lab is created with 10 workstations, high-speed internet and screen-shot wall projector.
 Free, low-cost and by-donation classes offered to seniors in computers, Spanish, cooking, Taiko drumming and exercise.

-2008 – Board approves purchase of 10,000 square foot building adjacent to Lot 3 at 2608 Chanticleer envisioning future home of food distribution facility.
+2008 – Board approves purchase of 10,000 square foot building adjacent to existing property at 2608 Chanticleer envisioning future home of food distribution facility.

 2011 – Lynda Francis retires after 25 years of service; Board selects Tim Brattan as Executive Director.
-Newspaper rolling room closes due to lack of newsprint.
-Room is renovated into expanded section of Thrift Store.
-Two additional food coolers double total cooler space, and purchase of 26-foot refrigerated truck mark significant improvements in chain of cooling and brown bag produce quality.
+Newspaper rolling room closes due to lack of newsprint; room is renovated into expanded section of Thrift Store.
+Two additional food coolers double total cooler space; purchase of 26-foot refrigerated truck mark significant improvements in chain of cooling and brown bag produce quality.

 2012 – Computer & Electronics Store opens offering refurbished computers, electronics and appliances.
-First annual pancake breakfast held on July 14 with 302 served.
 More than 1,400 seniors attend 39th Annual Harvest Picnic at Harvey West Park.
-Membership grows to 4,100 with 3,700 receiving weekly brown bags.
+Brown Bag program now serving 3,700 seniors with weekly brown bags.
 Weekly chair yoga classes begin.